Randal Grichuk Player Props: Rockies vs. Mets

-The Colorado Rockies and Randal Grichuk, who went 2-for-4 last time out, take on Tylor Megill and the New York Mets at Citi Field, Saturday at 4:10 PM ET.
+The Colorado Rockies and Randal Grichuk, who went 1-for-4 last time in action, battle Joey Lucchesi and the New York Mets at Citi Field, Sunday at 1:40 PM ET.

-In his last game, he racked up two hits (going 2-for-4) against the Mets.
+In his last game he had a one-hit performance (1-for-4) against the Mets.

 Randal Grichuk Game Info & Props vs. the Mets